eltang/qmk_firmware/readme.md

 ## `/keyboards/<keyboard>/readme.md`

 This is where you'll describe your keyboard - please write as much as you can about it!
 Talking about default functionality/features is useful here.
 Feel free to link to external pages/sites if necessary.
 Images can be included here as well.
-This file will be rendered into a webpage at qmk.fm/keyboards/<keyboard>/.

 ## `/keyboards/<keyboard>/<keyboard>.c`

 This is where all of the custom logic for your keyboard goes - you may not need to put anything in this file, since a lot of things are configured automatically.
 All of the `*_kb()` functions are defined here.
 If you modify them, remember to keep the calls to `*_user()`, or things in the keymaps might not work.
-You can read more about the functions [here](#custom-quantum-functions-for-keyboards-and-keymaps)
+You can read more about the functions [here](#custom-keystrokes-functions)

 ## `/keyboards/<keyboard>/<keyboard>.h`